saptarshibasu/kafka-study/README.md

 * Conditions for ISR
   * It has sent a heartbeat to Zookeeper in last 6 seconds
   * It has requested message from the leader within last 10 seconds (`replica.lag.time.max.ms`)
-  * It has fetched the LEO from the leader in the last 10 seconds
+  * It has fetched the LEO from the leader in the last 10 seconds (`replica.lag.time.max.ms`)
 * Followers don't serve client request.
 Their only job is to replicate messages from the leader and stay in sync with the leader
 * Each follower constantly pulls new messages from the leader using a single socket channel.
 That way, the follower receives all messages in the same order as    written in the leader
 * A message is considered committed when all the ISR have been updated